FUN & FUNctional - Kid's Rooms

 5. The Black Hole

 This is where ALL THE THINGS that don’t go into any other piece of furniture belong.
 I've heard it referred to as a toy box, tickle trunk, or treasure chest!
 Basically, it's where every little missing piece, dress-up costume, barbie shoe, plastic doo-dad & wooden thing-a-ma-jig end up...
 It’s also the first thing that gets dumped out when friends come over.

 Every kid’s room NEEDS one of these, for one simple reason.
 It makes cleaning up so much easier.
 You grab everything on the floor and just toss it in.
 In a minute you’ve managed to clear the floor, and you won’t have to worry about stepping on Tickle-Me Elmo's or Lego Bits in the middle of the night when you check on your sleeping angel.
 Again, these don't have to be fancy - a canvas bin, a thrift store find, or a plastic tub would all suffice.

 Well...There you have it!
 These are simply suggestions to help you create a functional kid’s room - you don't have to listen, but thanks for reading and making it this far!
 Ultimately, I’ve learned that children can make your life wonderfully crazy, and getting them into a room that meets all of your needs and theirs can make you wonderfully crazy.
-Remember to have...
+Remember to check out our Patio Furniture inventory for summers and Remember to have...